top of page

 Evidence strongly supports food as the primary source of vitamins and minerals.

-A multivitamin may be worth considering when:
+A multivitamin may also be worth considering when:

 • appetite is low or inconsistent